 Mainstay Medical International plc (the "Company") is a company incorporated and registered in Ireland.
 Details of the registered office, the officers and advisers to the Company are presented on the Corporate and Shareholder Information page.
-The Company was incorporated on 17 February 2014.

-The Consolidated Financial Statements ("the Financial Statements") for the years ended 31 December 2015 and 31 December 2014 comprise the results of the Company and of its subsidiaries (together the "Group").
+The Consolidated Financial Statements ("the Financial Statements") for the years ended 31 December 2016 and 31 December 2015 comprise the results of the Company and of its subsidiaries (together the "Group").

-Following a reorganization (the "2014 Corporate Reorganization" detailed in Note 2 below) on 3 April 2014, the Company became the new parent company of the Group.
-At 31 December 2015, the Group comprises the Company and its operating subsidiaries Mainstay Medical Limited, MML US, Inc. and Mainstay Medical (Australia) Pty.
-Limited.
-Prior to 3 April 2014, Mainstay Medical Limited was the ultimate parent company of the Group.
+At 31 December 2016, the Group comprises the Company and its operating subsidiaries Mainstay Medical Limited, MML US, Inc., Mainstay Medical (Australia) Pty.
+Limited, Mainstay Medical Distribution Limited and Mainstay Medical GmbH.